 When you consider the protein-boosting effect of the corn gluten meal, pea products, flaxseed and dried potato, this looks like the profile of a kibble containing a moderate amount of meat.

-Authority Tender Blends is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 2 stars.
+Authority Tender Blends is a grain-inclusive dry dog food using a moderate amount of named meat meal as its dominant source of animal protein, thus earning the brand 2 stars.

 Authority Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to this Authority product line.
 If there are no recalls listed in this section, we have not yet reported any events.